trevp/tripledh/tripledh.md

    "man-in-the-middle".

 Some protocols avoid these issues by hashing identity data into the session key (e.g. [KEA+][]).
-Standard TripleDH instead includes the identity data as "additional authenticated data" in encrypted messages, due to IPR concerns.
+Standard TripleDH instead uses the identity data as "associated data" in encrypted messages, due to IPR concerns.

 Identity data includes the identity public keys, and may also include certificates, names, protocol versions and offered features, and other